 Q. What are intraocular lenses?

 A. An intraocular lens (IOL) is a tiny, lightweight, clear disc placed in the eye during cataract surgery.
 An IOL replaces the focusing power of the eye's natural lens.
 Unlike contact lenses, which must be removed, cleaned, and reinserted, the IOL remains in the eye after surgery for the rest of your life.

-The most common type of IOL is the monofocal or fixed-focus IOL.
+The basic type of IOL is the monofocal (or single-focus) IOL.
 The monofocal lens helps you attain clearer vision at one distance.
 Note that eyeglasses and contact lenses are still required in order for you to see clearly at all ranges of distance.

-Another type of IOL is the multifocal IOL.
+Another advanced type of IOL is the multifocal (or multiple-focus) IOL.
 The latest multifocal lens has areas of different powers built into the lens to allow you to see clearly at far, near, and intermediate distances.

 If you are going to have cataract surgery, you and your ophthalmologist will discuss which IOL may be best for your vision needs.

 Click here to: Schedule an eye exam today.